 NOTE – The regional requirement is defined in terms of effective isotropic radiated power (e.i.r.p.), which is dependent on both the BS emissions at the antenna connector and the deployment (including antenna gain and feeder loss).
 The requirement defined above provides the characteristics of the basestation needed to verify compliance with the regional requirement.

-In certain regions the following requirement may apply for the protection of systems operating in frequency bands adjacent to band 1, in geographic areas in which both an adjacent band service E-UTRA are deployed.

-The power of any spurious emission shall not exceed:

 TABLE 2.3.3-5

-Emissions limits for protection of adjacent band services
+Void